jiawendh/Cinch-frontend-interview/url-shortener-frontend/README.md

 ## Step-by-Step User Flow
 - Open the app in the browser at http://localhost:3000.
 - Enter an original URL in the input field.
+  - Check the custom slug checkbox to input custom short link.
+  - Enter custom short link in the input field.
+  - Verify that custom short link is available and valid.
 - Click the enter button.
 - New short link is generated with option to open in new tab or to copy url to clipboard.
 - Click the history icon to view the new short link in the history table below.